ghoneycutt/puppet-module-facter/README.md

 can optionally create a symlink such as `/usr/local/bin/facter` to point to facter in the puppet package that may not be in your `$PATH`.

-It has a defined type that allows for specifying external facts.
-This allows you to seed already known information on the system.
+It has defined types for specifying external facts.
+This allows you to seed already known information on the system. `facter::fact` is for traditional key=value where the value is a string.
+`facter::structured_data_fact` allows values to be structured data such as arrays and hashes.
+To achive this, the structured data is converted to YAML format.

 ### Beginning with facter